johnjago/johnjago.com/content/about.md

 This website is where I share what I’m working on, reading, and thinking about.
 It’s my public journal.

 Want to reach me?
-I love getting personal email. jc@johnjago.com
+I love getting a thoughtful email.
+Send your letter to jc@johnjago.com

 ## Work